 - Make an extra payment.
 If paying off your loans as quickly as possible is your goal, consider making an extra principal-only payment each month.
 This will shorten the length of the loan plus decrease the amount of interest that is accruing on your balance.

 - Review your interest.
 Tackling the loans with the highest interest rates can save you money in interest over the life of your student loan.

 - Celebrate small wins.
 Start attacking the loan with the smallest balance first, then work your way up to the largest balance.
 This will give you small wins along the way!

 Student loan repayment doesn’t have to be complicated or stressful.
-By taking the time to review your loan details and budget, you can develop a repayment strategy that works for you and be prepared to make payments again when the repayment pause expires.
+By taking the time to review your loan details and budget, you can develop a repayment strategy that works for you and be prepared when the repayment pause expires.

 We’ve made it easy for you to stay organized, so grab the Student Loan Organizer in our shop!